‘Does my business need digital marketing?’ This is one of

 - Integrate with customer relationship management and marketing automation tools – use a chatbot offering an easy and simple way for clients to contact you.
 These are constantly evolving and with the use of AI, a chatbot can now automatically answer many of your customer’s questions.

-A productive and successful email campaign will:
+A productive and successful email campaign

 - Drive traffic to specific products/services on your website